charlesxu27/exercise-tracker/README.md

 This website enables users to create-read-update-delete exercises, acting as an online fitness journal.
 Uses the MERN stack (MongoDB, Express, React, Node).

+## Instructions
+To run the REST API, open the folder and run `npm install` and then `npm start` To run the front-end, open the folder and run `npm install` and then `npm start`

+Run both folders to start the full-stack web app.

 ## To-dos
 Add user log-in capabilities
 Add exercise statistics overview page and data analytics